althonos/fs.archive/README.rst

-All the filesystems implemented in ``fs.archive`` also support reading and writing from and to a file handle a file handle:
+All the filesystems implemented in ``fs.archive`` also support reading and writing from and to a file handle:

 .. code:: python